When Should You Call an Emergency Plumber?

 Emergency plumbers charge more for after-hours, weekend, and public holiday call-outs.
 This is standard across the industry.
 If the problem can safely wait until the next business day, you will save money by booking a regular appointment.

-Here is a simple rule of thumb: if the situation is causing active damage to your property, risking your safety, or making your home uninhabitable, it is an emergency.
+The rule of thumb I use: if the situation is doing damage to your property right now, putting someone at risk, or making the house unliveable, it is an emergency.
 If it is annoying but stable, it can wait.

 If you are genuinely unsure, call us.
 I would rather take a 2-minute phone call to help you work out whether it is urgent than have you sitting there worried all night.
 We will always give you honest advice, even if that advice is "it can wait until Monday."